ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Here [argc] is the number of available arguments, and [argv] is an [array] containing the actual arguments in form of C [strings]{.str}.
+Here [argc] is the number of available arguments, and [argv] is an [array] containing the actual arguments in form of C [strings].
 These values are passed to each C program by the OS when the program is launched from inside a terminal.
 Actually, the value of [argc] is the number of passed arguments plus one, that is when we specify no arguments at all, [argc] has the value one.
 And